 GAO staff often collect large quantities of written material during their jobs.
-Workpapers, agency documents, meetings transcripts, previous evaluations, and the like all contain useful information that is difficult to combine and analyze because it is diverse and unstructured.
+Workpapers, agency documents, transcripts of meetings, previous evaluations, and the like all contain useful information that is difficult to combine and analyze because it is diverse and unstructured.
 Content analysis is a set of procedures for collecting and organizing this information.